-Michael Allison and Jude Kaye offer two reasons for nonprofits to plan: it helps leaders "be intentional about priorities and proactive in motivating others to achieve them."
-John Bryson and Farnum Alston give seven reasons: Increased high performance, increased efficiency, improved understanding and better learning, better decision making, enhanced organizational capacities, improved communications and public relations, and increased political support. §67
+Allison and Kaye offer two reasons for nonprofits to plan: it helps leaders "be intentional about priorities and proactive in motivating others to achieve them."
+Bryson and Alston give seven reasons: Increased high performance, increased efficiency, improved understanding and better learning, better decision making, enhanced organizational capacities, improved communications and public relations, and increased political support.
+Description of the properties of the properties

-John Bryson names four that benefit the organization: "the promotion of strategic thought and action . . . improved decision making . . . enhanced organizational responsiveness and improved performance."
-Bryan Barry has seven advantages including improved results, momentum and focus, problem solving, teamwork-learning-commitment, communication and marketing, greater influence over circumstances, and a natural way to do business.
-69
+Bryson names four reasons that benefit the organization: "the promotion of strategic thought and action . . . improved decision making . . . enhanced organizational responsiveness and improved performance."
+Barry has seven advantages including improved results, momentum and focus, problem solving, teamwork-learning-commitment, communication and marketing, greater influence over circumstances, and a natural way to do business.
+62